NickBeukema/reverse_program/README.md

 ## Docker Usage

 Utilizing [auto-compile-c-programs](https://github.com/NickBeukema/auto-compile-c-programs) ([Original](https://github.com/mavieth/auto-compile-c-programs) forked for Docker usage), this provides an auto compiling development environment, watching changes to all `*.c` files and compiling.
-Keep in mind this all happens in a Linux "VM", so in order to run the executable, we must jump through a hoop of running it inside the same "VM".
+Keep in mind this all happens in a Linux container (Like a VM), so in order to run the executable, we must jump through a hoop of running it inside the same container.
 Follow these instructions for success.

 1. Install Docker and Docker Compose
 1. Pull repo